Two power plants in Russian-controlled E.Ukraine damaged by rockets - local officials | Headlines

 Two power plants in Russian-controlled E.Ukraine damaged by rockets - local officials

-Two people might be trapped under debris at the damaged Starobesheve power plant in Novyi Svit, TASS reported.
-Citing officials, it said the strike was carried out using a multiple rocket launcher system.
-There was no immediate comment from Ukraine which never publicly claims responsibility for attacks inside Russia or on Russian-controlled territory in Ukraine.
+TASS had earlier said the strike was carried out using a multiple rocket launcher system.
+There was no immediate comment from Ukraine, which never publicly claims responsibility for attacks inside Russia or on Russian-controlled territory in Ukraine.

 - Country: